albar965/littlenavmap-manual/src/en/START.rst

 Recommended things to do after Installing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  The elevation data which is used by default is limited and has a lot
+-  The elevation data which is used by default is limited and inaccuracies.
-   of problems.
    Therefore, I recommend to download and use the offline
    GLOBE elevation data.
 See :ref:`cache-elevation` for more information.
 -  Have a look at :doc:`TUTORIALS` if you use the program the first time.
 -  See `Install Navigraph